apache/pekko-projection/docs/src/main/paradox/jdbc.md

 Each time the projection handler is called one thread and one database connection will be used.
 If your connection pool is smaller than the number of threads, the thread can potentially block while waiting for the connection pool to provide a connection.

-The dispatcher pool size can be configured through the `akka.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` settings.
+The dispatcher pool size can be configured through the `pekko.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` settings.
 See @ref:[Configuration](#configuration) section below.

 @@@ note
 Most applications will use database connections to read data, for instance to read a projected model upon user request.
 This means that other parts of the application will be competing for a connection.
 It's recommend to configure a connection pool dedicated to the projections and use a different one in other parts of the application.